Custom Website Development vs WordPress in South Africa

 The difference is usually how easy it is to keep the site clean.

-WordPress can absolutely rank well, but it often depends on disciplined hosting, careful plugin choices, image control, and consistent cleanup.
+WordPress can rank well, but it often depends on disciplined hosting, careful plugin choices, image control, and consistent cleanup.

 Custom development often gives a cleaner technical base from the start when the team knows what it is doing.